Sakyong Mipham Rinpoche

 “The world is in absolute turmoil.
-The Shambhala teachings are founded on the premise that there is basic human wisdom that can help solve the world’s problems… Shambhala vision teaches that, in the face of the world’s problems, we can be heroic and kind at the same time.” – The Dorje Dradül, the Druk Sakyong of Shambhala.
+The Shambhala teachings are founded on the premise that there is basic human wisdom that can help solve the world’s problems… Shambhala vision teaches that, in the face of the world’s problems, we can be heroic and kind at the same time.” – Chögyam Trungpa Rinpoche.

-Chögyam Trungpa felt that if humanity were to succeed in creating a better world it would be based on global respect for fundamental human dignity.
+Chögyam Trungpa felt that humanity was at a crossroads.
+If it wished to create a better world, it would need to base its approach on global respect for fundamental human dignity.
 This is the core message of Shambhala.
-His teachings were gathered together into his best-selling book, Shambhala: the Sacred Path of the Warrior, and many other writings, films and recordings.
+His teachings were gathered together into his best-selling book Shambhala: the Sacred Path of the Warrior, and many other writings, films and recordings.

 Acharya is a Sanskrit word that means “teacher.”
 Shambhala acharyas are individuals who Sakyong Mipham Rinpoche has empowered to represent him and the lineages he holds.
 The Sakyong chose these individuals because of their knowledge, wisdom, and commitment to the confluence of teachings found in Shambhala.

-The Victoria Shambhala Centre has hosted many acharyas over the years, and we are honoured to have ongoing relationships with Acharya Jenny Warwick and Acharya Richard John.
-We look forward to developing such a relationship with Acharya Susan Chapman, who lives in the Vancouver area and was appointed an acharya in July 2012.
+The Victoria Shambhala Centre has hosted many acharyas over the years, and we are honoured to have ongoing relationships with Acharya Susan Chapman and Acharya Richard John.

 In 2010, the Sakyong began appointing teachers to the new role of shastri (literally, “teacher learned in the texts and commentaries”).
 The shastris’ role includes bringing the current understanding of the Shambhala Buddhist vision, teachings and path to their centres, supporting the development of local teachers, and guiding students at all stages of the path.